1800s Atlantic hurricane seasons: Hurricane Six

 October 4–10.
 Later in the season, a major hurricane moved northwestward across the Western Atlantic to the north of Puerto Rico.
 It hit near Atlantic City, New Jersey on October 9, and turned northeastward.
 As it crossed New England, cool air was entrained in the circulation, and it became extratropical.
 The storm brought heavy snow across the Northeast, in some areas up to 2–3 feet, and killed 8 people.
 This was the first observation of snow from a landfalling hurricane, but not the last.

 1805 Atlantic hurricane season

 Hurricane One

 Between July 27 and August 1, a hurricane tracked through the southwest Atlantic east of Bermuda.

 Hurricane Two

-On September 30, a hurricane struck Mantanzas, Cuba then moved northward into Maine by October 3.
+On September 30, a hurricane struck Matanzas, Cuba then moved northward into Maine by October 3.